NRL Grand Final: Notable grand finals

 2011 – Lights at the stadium accidentally go out, causing the post-game ceremony to become delayed.

 2014 – South Sydney Rabbitohs win their first premiership in 43 years, beating Canterbury-Bankstown Bulldogs 30–6, with Clive Churchill Medallist Sam Burgess playing almost the entirety of the match with a broken cheekbone and eye socket after sustaining the injuries in the first tackle of the match.

 2015 – The North Queensland Cowboys' first premiership after 21 seasons in the NRL and widely regarded as one of the all-time best (along with the Raiders' 1989 win).
 The first all-Queensland NRL grand final sparked talk of future deciders being held in Queensland.
 It was also notable as Brisbane Broncos ended their biggest drought from a grand final since entering the competition (in 1988) and it was Bennett's first season back in Brisbane after leaving in 2008.
 North Queensland Cowboys winger Kyle Feldt scored a try from a Michael Morgan try-assist after the full-time siren to level the game at 16–16.
-After Jonathan Thurston missed the sideline conversion, hitting the right post, the match went to golden point extra time, the first grand final to do so.
+After Johnathan Thurston missed the sideline conversion, hitting the right post, the match went to golden point extra time, the first grand final to do so.
 The Kyle Feldt kick-off to begin golden point was dropped by the Broncos' Ben Hunt.
 From the ensuing set of six, Thurston kicked the winning field goal, and he was subsequently awarded the Clive Churchill Medal.
 It also ended Brisbane's undefeated streak in grand finals, having won all six previous deciders.

 2016 – Cronulla-Sutherland Sharks win their first premiership in their 50th season by defeating Melbourne Storm 14–12.
 This was also only their fourth grand final appearance since entering the competition in 1967.
 Their other grand final appearances came in 1973, 1978 and 1997 Super League Grand Final.
 The Sharks won only one of their final five regular-season games.
 However, it was enough to break through for their inaugural premiership.